BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/protein_structures.md

 * **Product:** The gene’s protein product name.
 * **Sequence MD5:** The protein MD5 checksum.
 * **Sequence:** The amino acid sequence of the relevant protein structure.
-* **Alignments:** The coordinates (start and end positions) of the alignment of the pdb sequence with the corresponding UniProt sequence.
+* **Alignments:** The coordinates (start and end positions) of the alignment of the PDB sequence with the corresponding UniProt sequence.
 * **Method:** The experimental method used to determine the protein structure.
 * **Resolution:** The measure of the quality of the data that has been collected on the structure.
 * **PMID:** The NCBI’s PubMed ID associated with the publication describing the structure (if applicable).